Saturday, February 29, 2020

 Successful prevention, evaluation and rehabilitation of sports injuries are crucial elements of any comprehensive athletic program.
 This one-day sports medicine conference covers topics related to the evaluation and rehabilitation of sports-related injuries to the upper and lower extremities.
 A special panel discussion will allow attendees to ask questions of our distinguished speakers.

-Continuing Education Credit — Physical therapists: Delaware (0.8 CEU), Maryland (0.8 CEU) and Pennsylvania (8.0 CEUs).
-Athletic trainers: 8.0 CEU approved by the Board of Certification, Inc. (BOC).
+Continuing Education Credit — NEW!
+Evidence Based Practice (EBP) creditfor athletic trainers: 7.0 Category A CEUs and 1.0 EBP CEU approved by the Board of Certification, Inc. (BOC).
+Physical therapists: Details pending.
 Click here for details.